girishoo5/Image_compression_using_DCT/README.md

 # How to use:
-1.clone d file into ur system
+1. clone d file into ur system
-2.open it in visual studio or any editor
+2. open it in visual studio or any editor
-3.run img-compression.py
+3. run img-compression.py
-4.make sure the image is present in same directory enter d image name and press on compress 5.the image wil be compresssed and stored as image.txt 6.press decompress to get decompressed image frm txt file
+4. make sure the image is present in same directory enter d image name and press on compress
+5. the image wil be compresssed and stored as image.txt
+6. press decompress to get decompressed image frm txt file